 All clubs must undertake a Risk Assessment and Action Plan for all the following areas highlighted in this guidance note.
-A template Risk Assessment has been provided by The FA for clubs to work through, available on pages 9 and 10 of The FA guidance 'For providers of indoor and outdoor grassroots football', which you can find as a download at the foot of this page on TheFA. com.
+A template Risk Assessment has been provided by The FA for clubs to work through, available here.
 Clubs must undertake a complete individual Risk Assessment.
 Each club's circumstances will be unique, and they will need to prepare accordingly.